nasane/moarTP/README.txt

 /unclaim [location] : remove a custom location
 /view : view all locations in the system

 The plugin is still in its early stages, as a number of new features and cleaned-up interfaces will soon be added.
-These include a better display for /view, first-load fixes, the ability to define sub-locations for locations, and more.
-Source code to be provided via github as soon as possible.
+These include a better display for /view, the ability to define sub-locations for locations, a /move command for ops to teleport other players, location descriptions, and more.
+Visit http://github.com/ofallonminecraft/moarTP for the latest code!

-Notes:
-This is the first publicly released beta of this Minecraft Plugin.
-New features and code tweaks will be added periodically in order to make it the best!

 Instructions for use:
 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 -----Changelog-----

+v0.30
+-Second release

 v0.25
 -Cleaned up code and customized error messages.